giselehbm/LCI_Workshop_2023/README.md

-# :microscope: Image Analysis Workshop 2023
+# :microscope: LCI Image Analysis Workshop 2023

 Welcome to the image analysis workshop organized by the Live Cell Imaging facility at the Karolinska Institute!
 During this workshop you will: